 Introduction

-Over the past 20 years, implementation of pharmacogenomics into routine clinical practice has been steadily increasing and moving beyond the limits of a few select genes into a broader, and even preemptive, application of the technology (PMID: 28212969, Similar to other advances being implemented into health care, a lack of standardization across the field represents an ongoing challenge.
-For pharmacogenomics successful integration into routine practice, standardization is essential across each step of the implementation process, including laboratory processes, genetic test ordering,, and finally reporting results to the clinician and patient.
+Over the past 20 years, implementation of pharmacogenomics into routine clinical practice has been steadily increasing and moving beyond the limits of a few select genes into a broader, and even preemptive, application of the technology (PMID: 28212969, 25292429, 29377064, 26469045) Similar to other advances being implemented into health care, a lack of standardization across the field represents an ongoing challenge.
+For pharmacogenomics successful integration into routine practice, standardization is essential across each step of the implementation process, including laboratory processes, genetic test ordering, and finally reporting results to the clinician and patient.

-Organizations such as the PharmGKB (pharmgkb.org) and the Clinical Pharmacogenetics Implementation Consortium (cpicpgx.org) have been working towards the ultimate goal of translating complex genomic information into actionable phenotypes that are useful for patient care.
+Organizations such as the PharmGKB (pharmgkb.org) and the Clinical Pharmacogenetics Implementation Consortium (cpicpgx.org) have been working towards the ultimate goal of translating complex genomic information into actionable phenotypes that are useful for patient care (24479687, 22992668).
 Standardization of pharmacogenomics in the clinical care environment must be approached on two fronts: the electronic health record (EHR) and clinician education.
 The first is vitally important because of the point-of-care actionability that it provides to the patient.
 As clinical records continue the steady transition to the EHR, the standardization of the information presented therein is crucial for consistent clinical decision making and educating current and future prescribers and fillers of these medications.

-Recent efforts to improve standardization include published results of a Centers for Disease Control and Prevention (CDC) working group that provides recommendations to improve pharmacogenomic implementation by standardizing the allele and variant nomenclature of test results.
+Recent efforts to improve standardization include published results of a Centers for Disease Control and Prevention (CDC) working group that provides recommendations to improve pharmacogenomic implementation by standardizing the allele and variant nomenclature of test results (PMID:26479518).
 While progress is being made to standardize pharmacogenetics in practice, additional standardization opportunities remain.
 The lack of standards affects the reliability of the genetic test result, and the exchange of structured interpretations between laboratories and the continuity of genetic information being delivered through electronic health records (EHRs).
-Ultimately, the lack of standardization hinder the development of coherent reimbursement policies that drive patient access and facilitate increased adoption.
+Ultimately, the lack of standardization hinders the development of coherent reimbursement policies that drive patient access and facilitate increased adoption.

 In this paper we summarize the state of current standardization efforts in pharmacogenomics.
 We focus on three processes that impact the eventual use of pharmacogenomics in clinical practice: those within the clinical laboratory, those associated with the ordering of the test, and finally the reporting of test results.
 Ongoing efforts and the remaining gaps in each of these processes will be highlighted and discussed.